drscotthawley/vibrary/README.md

     $ brew install libssh libarchive

-### Build Tensorflow
+### (Optional) Build Tensorflow

-1. Configure Tensorflow.

-    This is only necessary once.

-         $ cd 3rdParty/tensorflow; ./configure

-    The configure process will present options for the build.

-    I chose the default python install and path, default for everything else, and gave `-mavx -msse4.2` for optimization options.

-    Your CPU may differ, and you may want CUDA support if you have an NVIDIA GPU.
-The prediction done locally isn't very taxing and doesn't require a GPU.

-     When you are running the app, Tensorflow will log in the console output any optimizations for your CPU not being used.
-Keep in mind that CPUs without that optimization option will not be able to run your Tensorflow code should you be distributing your app.

-1. Build TensorFlow (last built version is 1.14)

 The PreBuild scripts will check if TensorFlow needs to be built, but to manually build it yourself:

     $ Tools/Helpers/BuildTensorFlowMac.sh

-### Build cnpy
+### (Optional) Build cnpy

 The PreBuild scripts will check if Cnpy needs to be build, but to manually build it yourself:

     $ Tools/Helpers/BuildCnpy.sh

 ### Build Vibrary

+The `Tools/BuildMac.sh` takes care of this, but manual steps are outlined here.

 Currently there is only an Xcode exporter configured.